-To be eligible for this category companies must be in the FTSE100.
-The individual nominee can be a Chairman, Non-Executive Directors or Senior-Independent Director but the nominee must have been in their role for at least a year (from September 2020).
+To be eligible for this category companies must be in the FTSE 100.
+The individual nominee must be a Chair and have been in their role for at least a year (from August 2023).
 The long form (Stage 2) must indicate:

 The long form (Stage 2) must indicate: